Learn how to build an iOS application that can claim an mDoc via OID4VCI

 comment to initialise the SDK by creating a new instance of theMobileCredentialHolder

-This will initialise the SDK, making it available for your wallet application.
+This will initialize the SDK, making it available for your wallet application.

 -